Find Trade Colleges

 In-state tuition fees for undergraduate students at Cincinnati State are $5,274 per year.

-You’ll join some of the best and brightest minds around you if you attend Owens Community College.
-The school came in at #5 on this year’s Best Value Allied Health Professions Basic Certificate Schools in Ohio list.
-Located in the suburb of Perrysburg, Owens State Community College is a public college with a medium-sized student population.
+You’ll be in good company if you decide to attend Owens Community College.
+It ranked #5 on our 2023 Best Value Allied Health Professions Basic Certificate Schools in Ohio list.
+Located in the suburb of Perrysburg, Owens State Community College is a public school with a medium-sized student population.

 Owens State Community College undergraduate students pay an average of $5,630 in in-state tuition and fees each year.